HackYourFuture/HTML-CSS/Week3/README.md

 ## In class:
  * Task: find some info about a certain topic in groups of 2, present to each other
-   * Choose one of the following subjects, look up how it works and implement it in a webpage
+   * Choose one of the following subjects, look up how it works and implement it in a web page
       * CSS transitions
       * CSS animations with keyframes
       * SVG
-      * Dropdown menu in CSS
+      * Drop down menu in CSS
       * flex-box

 ## Homework